smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 - **GET /MediaFiles** returns type FileItemInfo instead of MediaFile which wraps and enriches MediaFile entity.
 **GET /MediaFolders** returns type FolderNodeInfo instead of MediaFolder which wraps and enriches MediaFolder entity.

+- FolderNodeInfo returns subfolders via the property **Children**.
+The action methods of MediaFolders accordingly return a single FolderNodeInfo object and no longer a list.

 - Request parameters are always written in camel case, for example for OData actions.
 Example: old `/MediaFiles/GetFileByPath {"Path":"catalog/my-image.jpg"}`, new `/MediaFiles/GetFileByPath {"path":"catalog/my-image.jpg"}`.